secureblue/secureblue.github.io/content/IMAGES.md

 - - [Experimental](#experimental)
 - [Server](#server)

 {% include alert.html type='note' content='<b>nvidia-open</b> images are recommended for systems with NVIDIA GPUs Turing or newer.
-These include the new <a href="https://github.com/NVIDIA/open-gpu-kernel-modules">open kernel modules</a> from NVIDIA, not Nouveau. <b>nvidia</b> images are recommended for systems with NVIDIA GPUs Pascal or older.
+These include the new <a href="https://github.com/NVIDIA/open-gpu-kernel-modules">open kernel modules</a> from NVIDIA, not Nouveau.<br><b>nvidia</b> images are recommended for systems with NVIDIA GPUs Pascal or older.
 These include the closed kernel modules from NVIDIA.' %}

 ## Desktop

 ### Recommended

 {% include alert.html type='note' content='Silverblue utilizes GNOME, which is the only desktop that secures privileged wayland protocols like screencopy.
 This means that on non-GNOME systems, applications can access screen content of the entire desktop.
 This implicitly includes the content of other applications.
-It\'s primarily for this reason that GNOME images are recommended.
-KDE has <a href="https://invent.kde.org/plasma/xdg-desktop-portal-kde/-/issues/7">plans</a> to fix this.GNOME also provides <a href="https://gitlab.gnome.org/GNOME/gnome-desktop/-/issues/213">thumbnailer sandboxing</a> in Gnome Files, which mitigates attacks <a href="https://scarybeastsecurity.blogspot.com/2016/11/0day-exploit-compromising-linux-desktop.html">via thumbnailers</a>.
-The recommendation of GNOME is a relative recommendation between the desktop environments available on secureblue.
-GNOME has some extra security niceties like the ones listed below.
-It however does not solve any of the fundamental issues with desktop linux security.' %}
+It\'s primarily for this reason that Silverblue images are recommended.
+KDE has <a href="https://invent.kde.org/plasma/xdg-desktop-portal-kde/-/issues/7">plans to fix this</a>.
+GNOME also provides <a href="https://gitlab.gnome.org/GNOME/gnome-desktop/-/issues/213">thumbnailer sandboxing</a> in Gnome Files, which mitigates <a href="https://scarybeastsecurity.blogspot.com/2016/11/0day-exploit-compromising-linux-desktop.html">attacks via thumbnailers</a>.
+Despite this, it should be noted that no desktop choice solves any of the fundamental issues with desktop linux security.' %}

 #### Silverblue